alexy4744/github-tutorial/README.md

    * Each IDE varies, but in order to get one from Cloud9, we can go [**here**](https://c9.io/account/ssh) and copy the first public SSH key for public repositories, or the second one for private repositories.

    * We can then add the SSH key into our GitHub account  [**here**](https://github.com/settings/ssh/new), then add a title and paste the key in, then click on "**Add SSH Key**".

+   * Now go back to your repository and copy the SSH url.

 2. **HTTPS**
    * ***Note: HTTPS requires you to sign in to GitHub, unless you have some sort of credential manager that allows Git to save and remember your credentials.***